 For Express Entry, you need an Educational Credential Assessment (ECA) from a designated organization.
 This is separate from professional engineering licensing:

-- Engineers Canada — can provide a specific assessment for engineering credentials (useful if pursuing P.Eng later)
+- Engineers Canada can provide a specific assessment for engineering credentials, useful if you plan to pursue P.Eng later (separate from the ECA used for immigration)

-Comparative vs specific assessment: For Express Entry, a comparative assessment (WES, IQAS) is sufficient — it maps your credential to a Canadian educational equivalent.
+Comparative vs specific assessment: For Express Entry, a comparative assessment (WES, IQAS) is sufficient, it maps your credential to a Canadian educational equivalent.
 If you plan to pursue P.Eng licensing, Engineers Canada's specific assessment evaluates your engineering program content against Canadian accreditation standards and can save time later.

-P.Eng Licensing — Do You Need It?
+P.Eng Licensing: Do You Need It?

 Do you need P.Eng for immigration?
 No. P.Eng licensing is not required for Express Entry, PNP, or any immigration pathway.
 You can receive PR as an engineer without being licensed in Canada.